ebikatsudon/VTubeStudio/Lag-Troubleshooting.md

 * Click on the `+` next to Display.
 * Select `Set up G-SYNC` (not all displays may have that)
 * Uncheck the box next to `Enable G-SYNC`.

+## Check the framerate in VTube Studio

+VTube Studio will show the actual render FPS when you open the logs in the app (orange "Log" button in the main menu).

+If you have VSync on and use high-refresh-rate monitors, VTube Studio may be running at a very high FPS, causing performance issues when running games at the same time.
+Try limiting VTube Studio to `1/2 Refresh Rate` or `60 FPS` in the settings.

+Generally, it's recommended to always run VTS at 60 FPS.
+This may cause screen-tearing in the app, but that will not show up in your OBS capture/stream/recording.

+## Turn off the Steam Overlay

+## Start as Admin

 ## Check your security/anti-malware software